thehalb/comindlab/content/authors/lichtner/_index.md

 user_groups:
   - Team members
 ---
-Mara Hofer is a student research assistant in the ethnography team of the CoMind Lab at the University of Bern.
-She studies social anthropology at the Department of Social Anthropology and Cultural Studies at the University of Bern.
-Mara is interested in the construction of knowledge in expert fields and in legitimation processes in hierarchical systems.

-In her Bachelor's thesis, she examined discourses and practices in the context of decolonization processes in Swiss museums.
-Mara enjoys working with people and texts.
-From 2021 to 2025, she was a member of the editorial board of the student newspaper at the University of Bern.
-In 2024 she completed an internship in local journalism at the online medium “Hauptstadt”.
-From 2022 to 2024 she was a board member of the student body.
+Lara Morscheck is a PhD candidate at the Department of Emergency Medicine, University of Bern, and member of the CoMind Lab.